 The American Cancer Society may share the structured technical abstract under a non-disclosure agreement with a third party.
 Therefore, do not include proprietary information.
-Please notify us if you do not wish to have your abstract utilized in this manner.
+Please notify the program office if you do not wish to have your abstract utilized in this manner.